frephs/IS24-AM21/documentation_wip/uml.md

     -objects: HashMap~Objects, int~
     %% the resources and objects the player has on the board

-    PlayerBoard(PlayableCard[3] cards, PlayableCard starterCard)
+    PlayerBoard(PlayableCard[3] cards, PlayableCard starterCard, objectiveCard: ObjectiveCard)

-    setObjectiveCard(ObjectiveCard objectiveCard) void
-    %% sets the objective card in the player board after the player has chosen it
+    %% constructor: initializes the player board with the player hand, the starter card in (0,0) and the objective card

     placeCard(PlayableCard card, cardSidesType side, Position position) void
-    %% sets the played side in the card object, puts the card in the played cards hashmap and updates the available spots and player's resources and objects updateResourcesandObjects(PlayableCard playedCard, Position position) void
+    %% sets the played side in the card object, puts the card in the played cards hashmap and updates the available spots and player's resources and objects

+    updateResourcesandObjects(PlayableCard playedCard, Position position) void
     %% updates the player's resources and objects after a card has been placed on the board